On the typical and atypical solutions to the Kuramoto equations: Introduction

 Guo and Salam initiated one of the first algebraic analyses on such sparsity-dependent root counts \cite{GuoSalam1990Determining}.
 Molzahn, Mehta, and Niemerg provided computational evidence for the connection between this root count and network topology \cite{MolzahnMehtaNiemerg2016Toward}.
-In the special case of rank-one coupling, Coss, Hauenstein, Hong and Molzahn proved this complex root count to be $2^N - 2$, which is also an asymptotically sharp bound on the real root count \cite{coss2018locating}.
-Chen, Davis and Mehta established the maximum complex root count for cycle networks to be $N \binom{N-1}{ \lfloor (N-1) / 2 \rfloor }$ \cite{ChenDavisMehta2018Counting}, which is sharp as it can be reached with generic choices of coefficients, and it is asymptotically smaller than the bi-homogeneous B\'ezout bound discovered by Baillieul and Byrnes, proving that sparse networks have significantly fewer synchronization configurations than dense ones.
+In the special case of rank-one coupling coefficients, Coss, Hauenstein, Hong and Molzahn proved this complex root count to be $2^N - 2$, which is also an asymptotically sharp bound on the real root count \cite{coss2018locating}.
+Chen, Davis and Mehta gave a sharp bound on the complex root count for cycle networks of $N \binom{N-1}{ \lfloor (N-1) / 2 \rfloor }$ \cite{ChenDavisMehta2018Counting}, which is asymptotically smaller than the bi-homogeneous B\'ezout bound discovered by Baillieul and Byrnes, proving that sparse networks have significantly fewer synchronization configurations.
 Interestingly, Lindberg, Zachariah, Boston, and Lesieutre showed that this bound is attainable by real roots \cite{LindbergZachariahBostonLesieutre2022Distribution}.
-This bound is an instance of the ``adjacency polytope bound'' \cite{Chen2019Unmixing}.
-However, the following was still unknown.
+This bound is an instance of the ``adjacency polytope bound'' \cite{Chen2019Unmixing}, which motivates the following.

-\begin{question} For generic choices of coupling coefficients and natural frequencies, will the complex root count for the algebraic Kuramoto equations reach the adjacency polytope bound for all networks?
-If true, this system is Bernshtein-general, despite the constraints on the coefficients. \end{question} In the first part of this paper, we provide a positive answer to this question and thus establish the generic root count for the Kuramoto equations derived from a graph $G$ to be the normalized volume of the adjacency polytope $\conv \{ \colv{e}_i - \colv{e}_j \}_{ \{i,j\} \in \edges(G) }$.
+\begin{question} For generic choices of network parameters, does the complex root count for the algebraic Kuramoto equations reach the adjacency polytope bound for all networks? \end{question} In the first part of this paper, we provide a positive answer to this question and thus establish the generic root count for the Kuramoto equations derived from a graph $G$ to be the normalized volume of the adjacency polytope of $G$.
+As a corollary, we show that the Kuramoto equations are Bernshtein-general.
 We note that this result is similar to recent work in \cite{breiding2022the} which shows that the number of (approximate) complex solutions to the Duffing equations is generically the volume of the \emph{Oscillator polytope}.
-We also extend this generic root count result to variations of the Kuramoto equations.
+We also extend this generic root count result to variations of the Kuramoto equations, including a special case of the power flow equations from electric engineering.

+While the complex root count for the algebraic Kuramoto equations is generically constant and finite, there may be network parameters that produce different root counts.
+First, we focus on the role played by the coupling coefficients in such exceptional situations.